-This classic French eclair recipe is so delicious and yummy.
-The pate a choux is light and airy while the pastry cream is rich and creamy.
+This classic French eclair recipe is so delicious and beautiful.
+The eclair shells are light and airy while the pastry cream is rich and creamy.
 We top it all off with some chocolate ganache for the perfect French eclair!

 What is a Classic French Eclair?